TrackerGuru Developer Guide

 1. Initial launch

-1. Download the jar file and copy into an empty folder
+1. Download the .jar file and place it into an empty folder.

-2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+Expected: The GUI opens with sample contacts loaded.
+The window size may not be optimal initially.

 2. Saving window preferences

-1. Resize the window to an optimum size.
-Move the window to a different location.
+1. Resize the window and move it to a different location.
 Close the window.

-Expected: The most recent window size and location is retained.
+Expected: The previous window size and location are retained.

 Deleting a person